SanjuanaGjeltema89/Roblox-Jailbreak-AutoTool/README.md

 | 🏃 Fast Jailbreak Escape     | Get out of prison in seconds               |
 | 🔔 Event Notifications       | Stay updated with in-game alerts           |
 | 🎮 Hotkey Support           | Control script features with customizable keys |
 ---

-## ⚙️ Installation

-1. Download or clone this repository
-2. Launch **Roblox** and join the *Jailbreak* game
-3. Open your preferred exploit/executor (e.g., Synapse X, Krnl)
-4. Paste the script into the executor and run it

----

 ## 🚀 Usage